|

 cold water pipes, gas pipes, and electrical outlet box

 connections as RF or lightning protection grounds.
+Good grounding is a critical and

 integral part of good telecommunications station design.